QuarkNerd/blog/cgrant/_posts/2013-09-25-2D-Game-Development-With-SpriteKit.md

 *1st Squadron Logo*

-The game built is a top down WWII fighter plane game set over the English Channel.
+The game built is a top down WWII fighter plane game, set over the English Channel.
 Enemy planes are launched from the top of the screen and it is your job, as the hero, to destroy these planes before they reach the bottom!
 You win points by destroying enemy planes, but lose health if an enemy plane hits you with a bullet or crashes into you!

 ![screenshots](https://raw.github.com/ChrisGrant/FirstSquadron/master/blog/screenshots.png)